bagelsfordagels/Cybersecurity_Home_Lab/projects/environment_variables_and_set-UID.md

 - There is no difference between the outputs becuase parent and child processes have the same environment variables.

-## Execve
+## Execve()

 ### In this section I compiled and ran the myenv c program.
 When first running it the program outputs nothing.
 After changing the execve line to include the environ argument it then ouputs the environment variables.
 ![execve_environ.png](../images/execve_environ.png)

 - After chaning the NULL argument to environ in the execve line the program outputs the environment variables.

-## System
+## System()

-### The System function is a vulnerability in C programs due to the way it executes system calls.
-It uses a sh shell to complete commands,  creating a potential attack vector.
+### A system() call in C program is a potential attack vector becuase it opens a shell to execute commands.
+A bad actor could inject malicious commands into the shell to perform unwarrranted actions.
 ![system.c](../images/system.png)

 - Here I created a program that uses the system function to print the environment variables.